streamlit/docs/content/library/advanced-features/configuration.md

 # Default: 200
 maxUploadSize = 200

+# Max size, in megabytes, of messages that can be sent via the WebSocket connection.
+# Default: 200
+maxMessageSize = 200

 # Enables support for websocket compression.
 # Default: true
 enableWebsocketCompression = true

 [browser]

 # Internet address where users should point their browsers in order to connect to the app.
 Can be IP address or DNS name and path.
-# This is used to: - Set the correct URL for CORS and XSRF protection purposes. - Show the URL on the terminal - Open the browser - Tell the browser where to connect to the server when in liveSave mode.
+# This is used to: - Set the correct URL for CORS and XSRF protection purposes. - Show the URL on the terminal - Open the browser
 # Default: 'localhost'
 serverAddress = "localhost"